JuliaData/DataFramesMeta.jl/README.md

     @transform(y = 10 * :x)
     @where(:a .> 2)
     @by(:b, meanX = mean(:x), meanY = mean(:y))
-    orderby(:meanX)
+    @orderby(:meanX)
     @select(:meanX, :meanY, var = :b)
 end
 ```

+# Performance

+`@with` works by parsing the expression body for all columns indicated
+by symbols (e.g. `:colA`).
+Then, a function is created that wraps the
+body and passes the columns as function arguments.
+This function is
+then called.
+Operations are efficient because:

+- A pseudo-anonymous function is defined, so types are stable.
+- Columns are passed as references, eliminating DataFrame indexing.

+All of the other macros are based on `@with`.

 # Discussions

 Everything here is experimental.

-`@with` works by parsing the expression body for all columns
-indicated by symbols (e.g. `:colA`).
-Then, a function is created that
-wraps the body and passes the columns as function arguments.
-This
-function is then called.
-Because a new function is defined, the body
-of `@with` can be evaluated effiently. `@select` is based on `@with`.
+Right now, here's my judgement on the advantages of this approach

+- The approach is quite expressive and flexible.
+- Use of macros improves run-time efficiency.
+- The API is relatively consistent.
+- I have not run into any show-stoppers like we had with
+  expression-based indexing.
+- The code is relatively concise.

+The main disadvantages are:

+- The syntax is a little noisy with all of the `@something` macro
+  calls. {This is my main gripe.}
+- As with most macros, there's a certain amount of magic going on.

 Right now, `@with` works for both AbstractDataFrames and Associative
-types. `@idx` really only works for AbstractDataFrames.
+types. `@ix` really only works for AbstractDataFrames.
 Because
 macros are not type specific, it would be nice to make these
 metaprogramming tools as general as possible.